What to do with this activity?

 4. Make writing a more enjoyable experience.

-Think of ways to make the time your child is writing a little more enjoyable.
-They might like to doodle or illustrate what they write.
-Or they might like to tell you the story first.
-You can then help them step by step to write down the story.
+Your child might like to doodle or illustrate what they write.
+They might like to tell you the story first.
+You could maybe help them step by step to write down a story.

 6. If you have difficulties writing yourself.

 First of all you are not alone.
-Many adults struggle with reading and writing and still encourage their child.
-If you want to improve your skills you can call the NALA freephone number 1800 20 20 65 for a good resource "Better handwriting for adults" from the National Adult Literacy Agency.
-The person at the other end of the freephone telephone can also advise you about other options.
+Many adults struggle with reading and writing.
+If you want to improve your own skills you can call the National Adult Literacy Agency (NALA) freephone number: 1800 20 20 65.
+You can ask for a book called "Better handwriting for adults".
+The person at the other end of the freephone telephone can also advise you about other help available.

 Writing is like a muscle – the more your child practices it the stronger their writing ability will become.
 You child is also more likely to write about things they like or are interested in – writing is a way to express yourself and using writing in this way can be more meaningful to a child.